 If your calculated value is less than 0.20, such as 0.15 or something similar, then this might be an indication that you have an issue with thyroid conversion or you are on the wrong medication.

 From here you may want to favor therapies that tend to increase your T3 (such as those found here) over therapies that tend to increase your T4.

 Let’s look at a practical example (from one of my patients):

-In this example, we have our value of 2.8 for our reverse T3 and a value of 14.4 for our reverse T3.
+In this example, we have our value of 2.8 for our reverse T3 and a value of 14.4 for our free T3.

 Because they are in the proper units (free T3 is in pg/mL and reverse T3 is in ng/dL) we can divide 2.8 by 14.4 to get the value of 0.194.

 This value is less than our 0.20 cutoff that I mentioned previously and so this patient may have an issue that needs to be corrected.

 In this situation, I would take a deep dive into the history and other lab tests of this patient to determine if they are indeed converting thyroid appropriately or if they have issues that may be blunting this process from occurring.

 If the units are not correct then you would want to convert them before doing the calculation.